oresat/system-controller/docs/PartsSelection.md

 Vendor: Digi-Key
 Vendor Part No.: ATMEGA128L-8AU [Datasheet](http://www.atmel.com/images/doc2467.pdf)
 Reasons: The ATMega 128 comes in both a radiation hardened and non-hardened version.
-This gives us the ability to fabricate and test the full board for functionality using the cheaper non-hard version before purchasing the more expensive radiation tolerant version.
-An additional benefit is that the CPU is easier to program than the one used on the LGR board.
+This gives us the ability to fabricate and test the full board for functionality using the cheaper non-hardened version before purchasing the more expensive radiation tolerant part.
+An additional benefit is that the ATMega128 has a large community of users with access to open source code and documentaion.
+This will help us bring the chip up quickly.
 Rad-hard Analogue: ATmegaS128
 [Datasheet](http://www.atmel.com/Images/2467s.pdf)